 Back to a Tutankhamun exhibition, then touring the USA.
 Nimoy wonders whether the popularity of this exhibition is evidence of a dissatisfaction with modernity -- a theory so startlingly plausible that it literally makes me gasp.

 Dr Dolphin talks about the importance of mysteries, and talks passionately about the unusual and the rare and the secret.
 It's kind of stirring until he starts falling into clichés about the exotic East, but it's fun for a while.

 Final shot of the Pyramids.
 Nimoy wonders whether studying the Pyramid will 'lead us to a greater wonder – the mind of man.'

 This one was an odd one, even by In Search Of standards.
-Quite a lot of fairly real (if rather shallow) information about the Pyramids gets through, largely because there's no clear alternative built.
+Quite a lot of fairly real (if rather shallow) information about the Pyramids gets through, largely because there's no clear alternative built to mainstream archeological theory.
 I suspect that the reason for this is that the Pyramids play a huge role in so many different esoteric theories, that the writers and producers seem loath to pick one and run with it.
 Instead, UFO theories, mystic energy theories, pyramid power theories, pyramid prophecy theories are briefly introduced only to be forgotten.
-Staid reality has a chance to shine, if only because its opponents are arguing amongst themselves.
+Staid reality has a chance to shine, if only because its opponents are arguing among themselves.